 19.3.18.7.3 Transmitter constellation error

 The relative constellation frame-averaged RMS error, calculated first by averaging over subcarriers, OFDM frames, and spatial streams, shall not exceed a data-rate-dependent value according to Table 19-22 (Allowed relative constellation error versus constellation size and coding rate).
 The number of spatial streams under test shall be equal to the number of utilized transmitting STA antenna (output) ports and also equal to the number of utilized testing instrumentation input ports.
-In the test, NSS = NSTS with EQM MCSs shall be used.
+In the test, NSS = NSTS with EQM MCSs shall be used and no beamforming steering matrix shall be used.
 Each output port of the transmitting STA shall be connected through a cable to one input port of the testing instrumentation.
 The same requirement applies both to 20 MHz channels and 40 MHz channels. (#2655)

 21.3.17.4.3 Transmitter constellation error

 The relative constellation RMS error, calculated by first averaging over subcarriers, frequency segments, VHT PPDUs, and spatial streams (see Equation (19-89)) shall not exceed a data-rate dependent value according to Table 21-24 (Allowed relative constellation error versus constellation size and coding rate).
 The number of spatial streams under test shall be equal to the number of utilized transmitting STA antenna (output) ports and also equal to the number of utilized testing instrumentation input ports.
-In the test, NSS = NSTS (no STBC) shall be used.
+In the test, NSS = NSTS (no STBC) shall be used and no beamforming steering matrix shall be used.
 Each output port of the transmitting STA shall be connected through a cable to one input port of the testing instrumentation.
 The requirements apply to 20 MHz, 40 MHz, 80 MHz, and 160 MHz contiguous transmissions as well as 80+80 MHz noncontiguous transmissions. (#2655)

 End of proposed changes.